The Bankrate promise

-People often avoid talking about money, but many people have a million questions about what to do with it.
+People often avoid talking about money, but many people have lots of questions about what to do with it.

 Bankrate has been around for more than 40 years for this exact reason — we want to be a source for reliable and accessible financial information, so that you can feel empowered throughout your financial journey.